What is the en rule?

 3. To join the names of co-authors or co-creators, e.g. the Lloyd-Webber–Rice musical.

-US English, and some styles of British English, use an em rule here instead which, you guessed it, is the length of the letter M (—).
+US English, and some styles of British English, use an em rule here instead which, you guessed it, is about the same length as the letter M (—).

-The most common mistake I come across is people using a hyphen instead of an en rule.
+As a proofreader and copyeditor, the most common mistake I come across is writers using a hyphen instead of an en rule.

 An en rule is NOT a hyphen.